 For instance, a pilot watch often comes with a slide rule bezel for in-air calculations.
 Good quality dive watches have sealed crowns and bezels designed to resist high pressure at deep diving depths.

 If you would like to learn more about the history of tool watches, we’ve included a guide to tool watches at the end of this article.

 Here are some of the best tool watches today.
 We’ll be featuring different functions (diver, rescue, pilot’s) and various price points—from affordable models to the more luxurious ones that you can invest in.

 Timex Intelligent Quartz Fly-Back Chronograph Watch

-Designed for pilots, the Timex Intelligent Quartz Fly-Back chronograph has a stop-reset-restart feature, an “electroluminescent” technology, a second-time-zone (when the chronograph is not running, the sub-dial on top displays a second-time-zone), and a 100m water-resistance.
+Designed for pilots, the Timex Intelligent Quartz Fly-Back Chronograph has a stop-reset-restart feature, an “electroluminescent” technology, a second-time-zone (when the chronograph is not running, the sub-dial on top displays a second-time-zone), and a 100m water-resistance.

-This is not the case with this model, however.
-This chronograph is surprisingly affordable, with many customers saying that it looks a lot more expensive than it actually is.
+This is not the case with this Timex model, however.
+This chronograph is surprisingly affordable, with many customers saying that it looks a lot more expensive than it is.

 You will also have a lot of designs to choose from a bracelet, mesh, or leather.
 There are also a variety of colors, and you can use your NATO strap if you want more versatility.

 This Japanese company, famously known for manufacturing various electronics like musical instruments, phones, and cameras, draws wide recognition for its analog and digital watches.
 Originally designed to resist any shock or vibrations, the G-Shock collection has garnered loyal patrons from all over the world for its quality and bold style.